…And Justice for All

 It’s time for the second installment of our new series, The Greatest Lawyer Movies of All Time, in which I review great courtroom dramas in no particular order.
 This week, on the advice of a student, I wanted to watch “A Few Good Men.”
 But in the end, I just couldn’t handle the truth.
 And by the truth, I mean paying $12.99.
 Why no rental option, iTunes?
 I need a Blockbuster right about now.

-So after consulting the master list, I decided to check out a lawyer movie with a slightly lower profile.
+I decided to check out a lawyer movie with a slightly lower profile.
 I knew almost nothing about this movie going in, but I love me some Pacino.
 So after spending a very reasonable $3.99 to rent it, I dimmed the lights and tucked in for…

 …And Justice for All